 - Check how much income you’ll need each year in retirement with the Retirement Living Standards

 The State Pension is a benefit you can qualify for by building up a number of qualifying years of National Insurance credits.
 You can build up National Insurance credits by working and paying tax.
 You are also entitled to National Insurance credits for other reasons, for example if you claim benefits due to ill health or unemployment, are on maternity, paternity or adoption pay, or looking after a child under 12.

 - See a full list of who can claim National Insurance credits

 Once you have built up enough National Insurance credits, you’ll be entitled to receive the State Pension when you reach the State Pension age.

 You can start claiming your State Pension is when you reach State Pension age.
 Your State Pension age depends on when you were born.

 For people reaching State Pension age today, it’s age 66 for both women and men.
-If you were born after 5 April 1960, there’s a phased increase in State Pension age to 67, and then 68.
+If you were born after 5 April 1960, there’s a phased increase in State Pension age.

 To check your State Pension age, use the State Pension calculator at GOV.UK.

 Remember, you can keep working past your State Pension age and still receive your State Pension.